Share this page

 About the Project:

-In partnership with the Global Covenant of Mayors for Climate & Energy (GCoM), with support from the University of Melbourne, Student Energy is leading the Youth Impact Framework research project.
+To ensure that increasing awareness of the significant potential of youth results in increased support for youth-led work, Student Energy has developed a Youth Impact Framework in partnership with the Global Covenant of Mayors for Climate & Energy (GCoM) and Melbourne Centre for Cities at the University of Melbourne.
 The Youth Impact Framework is a tool and set of indicators that aims to measure and give language to the impact of youth-led contributions to climate action, and to give stakeholder organizations a framework to better support the impact of youth-led initiatives.

-1. Literature Review: Exploring existing impact measurement frameworks and research on youth-led initiatives
+1. Literature Review: Explored 17 existing impact measurement frameworks and research on youth-led initiatives

-2. Stakeholder interviews: Interviews with 20+ government, NGO, energy industry, and philanthropic organizations to better understand how they measure impact, and the role of impact measurement in funding and strategic decisions
+2. Stakeholder interviews: Interviewed 10 government, NGO, energy industry, and philanthropic organizations to better understand how they measure impact and the role of impact measurement in funding and strategic decisions

-3. Youth interviews: Interviews with leaders of 20+ youth-led initiatives, to understand barriers to accessing resources and approach to impact measurement
+3. Youth interviews: Interviewed leaders of 16 youth-led initiatives, to understand barriers to accessing resources and approach to impact measurement

-Synthesis: Insights from the literature review, stakeholder interviews, youth interviews, and Student Energy’s experience facilitating youth-led initiatives will be synthesized in a final report in early 2023.
+4. Synthesis: Insights from the literature review, stakeholder and youth interviews, and Student Energy’s experience facilitating youth-led initiatives are synthesized in a final report.

 Get Involved